Latest AI News India

 Disclaimer: The credit for this article goes to Google Research, Google Health, and CNBC

-Written by – Rajeshwar Raj
+Written by – Rajendra Singh Rathorj

 Google and the Department of Defense have joined forces in a groundbreaking collaboration to develop an innovative Augmented Reality Microscope (AR microscope), a powerful tool that leverages artificial intelligence (AI) and augmented reality (AR) to enhance the detection of cancerous tumors.
 This cutting-edge technology, still in its early stages, holds immense promise in medical diagnostics.